nickpoison/nickpoison.github.io/rissues.md

 x = rnorm(1000)
 u = spec.ic(x)      # plot below

-# to see the AICs and BICs (the min is sutracted so the it's easy to find)
+# to see the AICs and BICs (the min is sutracted so the min order is easy to find)
 u[[1]]

      ORDER   AIC    BIC